42095 Zevo Drive, Unit 7

 When Nissan Motorsports pulled out of racing in the early 90’s, Bill returned back to the sister company Electramotive Inc..
 An airplane retro was in the works with the installation of a small block Chevy.
 Bill designed the prop reduction chain drive unit.
 He was later contracted to work and live in New Zealand to oversee the final phase of the installation design work on site.

 Upon returning from New Zealand, Bill started working for Caldwell Development Inc. and returned back to his roots as an engine designer.
 The most significant and successful engine design would be the Dodge Viper GTSR V-10.
 This engine was used in numerous 24 hour endurance victories along with championships around the world.
 Dailey Engineering was later contracted by Chrysler to supply our “signature series” dry sump oil pan with integral dry sump oil pump.
-We still supply dry sump systems for the most recent evolution of engine all over the world.
+We still supply dry sump systems for the most recent evolution of this engine all over the world.

 The next phase in Bill’s career would steer him away from racing for the first time.
 In parallel to starting the design work that became the core of Dailey Engineering’s success, Bill was employed by General Atomics Aeronautical division.
 Bill worked with a team to design a 3 cylinder, 6 opposed piston, 2 stroke diesel engine. blah blah blah, lets go racing…